UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 -   `debugLog(std::string message)` - This is a simple debug logging function that will print to the console.
 It is recommended to use this instead of std::cout as it passes through the ROS logging system.
 This allows for better logging control and formatting.
 -   `sendGeneralPacket(ROIPackets::Packet packet)` - This is a simple function that will send a packet to the module.
 Note you must specify the clientOctet as the module host address.
 This can be obtained from the getOctet() function.
--   `sendSysAdminPacket(SysAdminPackets::Packet packet)` - This is a simple function that will send a sys admin packet to the module.
+-   `sendSysAdminPacket(ROIPackets::SysAdminPacket packet)` - This is a simple function that will send a sys admin packet to the module.
 Note you must specify the clientOctet as the module host address.
 This can be obtained from the getOctet() function.
 This may be used in functions you must implement.
 Sysadmin is a standardized for config settings.
 See CodecReadme.md for more details.
 -   `publishHealthMessage()` - This is a simple function that will publish the health message to the ROS topic.
 This predefines the process for updating the health topic.
 Just update the following method varibles if needed, then call the function.
     -   bool \_module_operational - This is a boolean value of whether the module is operational.
 This is determined by you in other functions.
     -   uint16_t \_module_state - This is a descriptor of the module state.
 This is determined by you in other functions.bool \_module_operational = false;